Dimas Ekky Pratama: Mandalika Racing Team

 After spending a year without a ride, Pratama was approached by Mandalika Racing Team, a project led by Kemal Nasution and People's Representative Council of Indonesia member Rapsel Ali in aim to contest for 2021 season.
 The project initially was intended to form a new team in Moto2 class, but eventually switched to become a partner of Stop and Go (SAG) Racing, an existing team.
 However, Dorna Sports, FIM, and IRTA advised him to compete in CEV Moto2, considering his racing records.
 The seat in the team was finally filled by Bo Bendsneyder, who had to cancel his newly-signed contract at EAB Racing in World Supersport 600 class in order to join the team.
 Pratama still served as a reserve rider in the team and had possible wildcard entries.
 His chance eventually came as he was given a wildcard entry at 2021 Valencian GP.
 However he crashed on lap 14 and did not finish.

 Return to CEV Moto2

 Being unable to secure his full season Moto2 participation, Pratama raced in 2021 CEV Moto2 with SAG Racing, which marked his comeback to the championship since 2018.

+Return to Local and Asia Road Racing Championship

+Dimas signed for MS Glow for Men Racing Team, owned by transportation businessman Gilang Widya Pramana to compete in Indonesian national level Mandalika Racing Series.
+He also participated as a wildcard in 2024 and 2025 Indonesian rounds of Supersport 600 class of ARRC.
+In 2026, the team field him for a full-time ride.